LoginRadius/docs/content/blog/get-started-android/index.md

+---
+title: "Get started with Android"
+tags: ["Android", "GetStarted"]
+description: "This is a tutorial with IDX and Android."
+---

 # Get Started - Android

 The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your Android mobile application.